andreaswilli/meta-grabber/README.md

 ##### ▶︎ File name template

 With this setting you can define the template used to rename your files.
-You can set it to anything you want, however invalid characters such as `?` will be ignored.
+You can set it to anything you want, however, invalid characters such as `?` will be ignored.
+You can use `/` (or `\`) to create subfolders, e.g. season folders.

 Also you can use the placeholders listed below to dynamically insert metadata into the name.
 In fact, you have to use at least `{season_no}` and `{episode_no}` to make sure every file name is unique.